 - Be grateful—remind yourself to stop focusing on what you don’t have and shift to being grateful for what you do have

+If you’re looking for mindset for weight loss, or mindset for kids or examples of growth mindsets, look no further!
 Choosing helpful tools like BrainTap can help make these steps easy and fun.
 Simply sit back, relax and let BrainTap do the work for you.
 Each audio session is uniquely encoded to speak to your brain to help you reach your best self and our positive guided visualizations will help you change your mindset to a positive one, effortlessly.
-BrainTap also increases neuroplasticity making our brains more resilient.
+Increasing the brain’s neuroplasticity makes our brains more resilient.
 Check out more about how BrainTap can help HERE.

 The key to self-improvement is finding what works for you and sticking with it.
-When you go into any task with distractions and a negative mindset, you’re limiting yourself.
-Experiment and see what you like and what helps you change from a negative mindset to a positive one to encourage growth.
-Reality isn’t what shapes our experience, how we think about reality does.
-That means our happiness is not shaped by the external world, but our mindset about the world.
+What is a fixed mindset or limited mindset?
+A fixed mindset is facing any task with distractions and a negative mindset.
+In this way, you’re limiting yourself.
+Experiment with what helps you change from a negative fixed mindset to a positive growth mindset.
+Reality isn’t what shapes our experience, our mindset does-how we think about reality.
+Happiness is not shaped by the external world.
+Our growth mindset changes our view of the world.
 Let’s change our minds to change our lives.